xlin-marcia/xlin-marcia.github.io/content/authors/admin/_index.md

 ---
-role: Recent Graduate of MEng in Machine Learning
+role: MEng Graduate in Machine Learning
 bio: Mauro Leonelli is a Product Manager with a passion for code and over 10 years experience in the Travel business.
 interests:
-  - MEDICAL IMAGING
+  - Medical Imaging
-  - MULTIMODAL LEARNING
+  - Multimodal Learning
-  - 3D COMPUTER VISION
+  - 3d computer Vision
-  - TEMPORAL MODELLING
+  - Temporal Modelling

 social:
   - icon: envelope